benlmyers/swiftui-particles/README.md

 - `ParticleSystem.debug()` - enables *[Debug Mode](#debug-mode)* for the particle system, showing performance metrics
 - `ParticleSystem.statePersistent(_:refreshesViews:)` - enables *[State Persistence](#state-persistence)* for the particle system
+- `ParticleSystem.checksTouches(_:)` - option to disable touch updates for performance
 - `Emitter.emitSingle(choosing:)` - instructs `Emitter` to emit one particle at a time
 - `Emitter.emitAll()` - instructs `Emitter` to emit all passed particles at once
 - `Emitter.maxSpawn(count:)` - stops emitting entities after `count` are emitted